COU7INHO/Gait_Analysis_Software/README.md

 ## Overview

 This project aims to facilitate gait analysis for individuals with lower limb amputations.
 The primary objective is to detect gait deviations and provide solutions for correction.
-The software is designed with a user-friendly interface, making it accessible for healthcare professionals and researchers involved in the analysis of biomechanics during walking.
+The software is designed with a user-friendly interface, making it accessible for healthcare professionals involved in the analysis of biomechanics during walking.

 ## Features